nussarafirn/course-app/README.md

+# UW Course Application
+Add/remove courses application for wide range of usages in furether development.

-# Description of Files in this package
+## Description of Files in this package
 * `package.json` and `package-lock.json`
     * These files are used to describe dependencies for the project.
 There are several packages we use for connecting to databases, connecting to our Mail client, etc.
     * Highly recommended reading: https://docs.npmjs.com/files/package.json